asmith9455/CarND-Advanced-Lane-Lines/writeup.md

 Note that the source points on the bottom row actually extend outside the bottom of the image.

-I verified that my perspective transform was working as expected by checking whether or not the lane lines are vertical on a straight section of road.
+I verified that my perspective transform was working as expected by checking whether or not the lane lines are vertical on a straight section of road (for example, see the table below).

 | Source        | Destination (Perspective Transform)   |
 |:-------------:|:-------------:|